 Just as luck would have it for a competitive and aspiring race car driver, McQueen’s Hollywood bosses learned about his “other job” as a moonlight racer and decided to intervene.
 In the pits right before his race at Laguna Seca, studio lawyers surrounded him and asked him a question, “Are you a movie star or a race car driver?
 Choose.”

-McQueen had just finished his TV series “Wanted: Dead or Alive”, and had made a huge splash starring in “The Magnificent Seven.”
+McQueen had just finished his TV series “Wanted: Dead or Alive”, and had to made a huge splash starring in “The Magnificent Seven.”
 With “The Great Escape” on the horizon, the studio wasn’t about to take a risk with their new star.
 The ultimatum worked, and the King of Cool would go onto become a Hollywood icon, not an F1 driver.
 He wouldn’t return to the track until he created his own studio, Solar Productions, where he was the boss, and the boss liked racing.

-The documentation file contains not only extensive photographic restoration documentation but also period photographs, including some with the “King of Cool," news clippings, invoices, ownership records, and correspondence with both Ken Tyrrell and John Cooper.
+The documentation file contains not only extensive photographic restoration documentation but also period photographs, including some with the “King of Cool” news clippings, invoices, ownership records, and correspondence with both Ken Tyrrell and John Cooper.

 Canepa purchased his piece of McQueen history to be displayed in the Canepa Motorsports Museum, and is one of the very few members of the museum that are for sale.
 This T-56 is eligible for the Goodwood Revival, the Monterey Motorsports Reunion, and celebrated classic series in Europe, American, Australia, and New Zealand.
 With its successful storied past that makes it unique among a mere 30-odd survivors and a race-ready restoration, the new owner can be assured that this special Cooper T-56 MK II is as right now as it was over 50 years ago.